Breadstick: History

-It's believed that it originated in 1643, when a Florentine abbot described a long-shaped and "bone-thin" bread being made in Lanzo Torinese, a town outside of Turin.
+It is believed that the breadstick originated in 1643, when a Florentine abbot described a long-shaped and "bone-thin" bread being made in Lanzo Torinese, a town outside of Turin.
 Tradition states, however, that it originated in the region of Piedmont in the 17th century, invented by a baker called Antonio Brunero, from Turin.
 It was a food that was intended to be easier to digest for the Duke Victor Amadeus II of Savoy, who had digestive problems in his childhood.

 Serving

-In Italian-American restaurants, breadsticks may be offered as an appetizer.
-In some instances or regions, they may be a type that is larger than pencil-sized, as well as soft instead of hard.
-They may also be combined with ingredients such as prosciutto as an hors d'œuvre.
+In Italian restaurants, breadsticks are often offered as an appetizer (antipasto), especially in their traditional shape, together with or replacing bread, which is commonly provided with all meals.
+They may also be combined with ingredients such as prosciutto.
+This appears to be the case with restaurants in the United States as well; in some instances or regions, they may be a type that is larger than pencil-sized, as well as soft instead of hard.

 In many North American restaurants, breadsticks are soft, frequently topped with butter, garlic, and cheese when served as appetizers; as a dessert item, they can be topped with cinnamon, sugar, and icing.

 Pre-made, dried breadsticks can be found being sold in markets as a quick snack or a pre-meal appetizer for home use, somewhat similar to a cracker.
-Usually served with a dip of some sort, such as cheese.
+In Italy they are often consumed as a snack on their own, but in the United States they are usually served with a dip of some sort, such as cheese.

-Another recipe for breadsticks, called rosquilletas, exists in Comunitat Valenciana.
+Another recipe for breadsticks, called rosquilletas, exists in the Valencian Community.